Holden

 Although Holden's involvement in exports had fluctuated from the 1950s, the declining sales of large sedan cars in Australia led the company to look to international markets to increase profitability.
-In 2013, Holden revealed it received A$2.17 billion in federal government assistance in the past 12 years, the amount was much larger than expected.
+In 2013, Holden revealed it received A$2.17 billion in federal government assistance in the past 12 years, which was much more than estimated.
 Holden blamed a strong Australian currency, high manufacturing costs and a small domestic market among the reasons for exit of local manufacturing.
 The Australian population also blamed GM's consistent mishandling of rebadging Holden's lineup leading to a lack of Australian identity and internal company competition, decreasing the brand recognition and desirability of Holden in its domestic market.
 This led to the announcement, on 11 December 2013, that Holden would cease vehicle and engine production by the end of 2017.

 On 29 November 2016, engine production at the Fishermans Bend plant was shut down.
-On 20 October 2017, production of the last Holden designed Commodore ceased and the Elizabeth plant was shut down.
+On 20 October 2017, the last Australian-manufactured Holden Commodore was produced, and the Elizabeth plant was shut down.
 Holden produced nearly 7.7 million vehicles.
 On 17 February 2020, General Motors announced that the Holden marque would be retired by 2021.
 On 30 October 2020, the GM Australia Design Studio at Fishermans Bend was shut down.
 Holden has been replaced by GM Specialty Vehicles (GMSV), which imports the Chevrolet Silverado and the Chevrolet Corvette.